-A creative writing task based on Home Fire by Kamila Shamsie.
+A creative writing task based on Home Fire, by Kamila Shamsie.

-A comparative essay, where students may select between poetry by Maya Angelou or Ocean Vuong and either A Streetcar Named Desire by Tennessee Williams or Fences by August Wilson.
+A comparative essay, where students develop their own question to examine poetry by Ocean Vuong and 'A Streetcar Named Desire', by Tennessee Williams.

 The following GCSE grades are required: English Language (6) and English Literature (6).